ikivanc/Data-Driven-Cycling-and-Workout-Prediction/Readme.md

 Let's have a look at some highlights I achieved so far, here are some highlights about my data.

 1. In 1 year, I've completed around **3700 km** including outdoor and indoor workout activities.
-Around 1/3 is virtual rides on Zwift.
+Around 1/3 are virtual rides on Zwift.

     ![distance per ride type](images/distance_per_ride_types.png)